 - News + Media

-Assistant Professor, Global and International Studies
+Associate Professor, Global and International Studies

 Aashish Mehta is Assistant Professor of Global and International Studies at the University of California, Santa Barbara.
 He is a development economist and has published work on the economics of education, income inequality, electricity sector reforms and regulation, price transmission, the coffee crisis, discrimination, and the evolving composition of employment in developing economies.